GabiDragh/Project-2/README.md

 - Next run the command ```npm run dev``` to start the application in the browser.

 ## Usage
-To access the weather forecast for any country or city, simply enter the name in the search box located in the top-left corner of the webpage.
+To access the weather forecast for any country or city, simply enter the name in the search box located in the top-left corner of the webpage and click on 'search'.
 The current weather, along with a suggestion from our charming Weather Rebel mascot, will be displayed in the main/hero section of the webpage.
-The forecast for the next seven days will appear in the carousel just below the main section.
+The forecast for the next five days will appear in the carousel just below the main section.
+Clicking on the button within the main section will also take you to curated websites based on the weather of the day.

 For testing the responsiveness of our website across different screen sizes: